ftelschow/ResearchGroup/_pages/publications.md

 *Scandinavian Journal of Statistics (2020).*

 ## 2019

 **Spatial confidence sets for raw effect size images.**
 A. Bowring, F. Telschow, A. Schwartzman, and T. Nichols.
 *NeuroImage 203 (2019): 116187.*

 ## 2013

+**Asymptotics for Object Descriptors.**
+F. Telschow, S. Huckemann, and M. Pierrynowski.
+*Biometrical Journal 56, no. 5 (2014): 781-785.*

 ## Preprints